snapperben/gulp-mysql-command-file-processor/README.md

 # gulp-mysql-command-file-processor
-This a gulp npm module that allows SQL Data Definition Language (DDL) files to be run into a MySql server as part of a controlled release process.
+This is a gulp npm module that allows SQL Data Definition Language (DDL) files to be run into a MySql server as part of a controlled release process.
 ## Prerequisites
 This expects you to have a mysql database and to use multiple script files containing standard mysql syntax SQL and DDL which create and populates your database schema.